marcelohz/Naves/README.md

 # Naves
-Stupid little game of a shooting spaceship
+Stupid little game of a shooting spaceship.
+Just wanted to learn some DirectX.